jenkinsci/google-compute-engine-plugin/README.md

 1. Choose the Jenkins plugin file downloaded in Step 1.
 1. Click the **Upload** button.

+## Plugin Source Build Installation
+See [Plugin Source Build Installation](docs/source_build_installation.md) to build and install from source.

 ## Configuration as Code Support
 Support for [Jenkins Configuration as Code](https://jenkins.io/projects/jcasc/).
 See the below examples that are already automatically tested: